 This is actually an easy task when you know how to do it!
 (Hence the short post with very few photos!)

 The first time I had to add a ribbon to one of my cake, I panicked!
-If the ribbon touches the buttercream if would leave greasy stains and you dont want not edible things to touch your buttercream either.
+If the ribbon touches the buttercream if would leave greasy stains on the ribbon and you don’t want inedible things to touch your buttercream either.
 It’s not like applying ribbon on fondant.
 I googled and googled but couldn’t find a method that seem fail proof.

 First of all, you need to have the right length of ribbon.
 To calculate the circumference of a round cake, you need to multiply the diameter of you cake by pi.
 See below for square and rectangular cakes.